Academic Positions:

 Editor, H-AmIndian Network, H-Net, 2021-2023

-Archival Processing of Beekman Family Papers, 1720-1920s, The New-York Historical Society, MS 51, 2015
+Finding Aid and Collection Processing, Beekman Family Papers, 1720-1920s, The New-York Historical Society, MS 51, 2015

-Public History Positions and Selected Projects:
+Selected Public History Projects:

-Founding development of Evelyn Gandy House Museum, Hattiesburg, MS, 2022-2024
+Project Developer, Evelyn Gandy House Museum, Hattiesburg, MS, 2022-2024

 Secretary and Founder, Indigenous Working Group, New York State’s 250th Anniversary Planning Commission of the American Revolution, 2021-2023